 Facilitated by leading puppeteer Gavin Glover (A Christmas Carol & The Tin Forest – National Theatre of Scotland) each group’s aim has been to develop those puppet-making and performing skills and expertise most appropriate for their project, with the aspiration that after Testroom they will bring their ideas to full production.

 TURNING TIDES Beth Hamilton-Cardus / Scotland

-Using Scottish folklore and the Fife coastline as inspiration, allied with object manipulation techniques, I am developing a visual storytelling style and language to create meaningful sensory impact for audiences with autism spectrum disorder (ASD).
+Using Scottish folklore and the Fife coastline as inspiration, allied with object manipulation techniques, I am developing a visual storytelling style and language to create meaningful sensory impact to increase the understanding of autism spectrum disorder (ASD), particularly for neurotypical audiences.